athensresearch/athens/README.md

 ## Getting Started

-Comprehensive setup instructions can be found in [CONTRIBUTING.md](https://github.com/athensresearch/athens/blob/master/CONTRIBUTING.md)
-You will need:
+Setup instructions can be found in [CONTRIBUTING.md](https://github.com/athensresearch/athens/blob/master/CONTRIBUTING.md) You will need:
 - a `java` sdk: I'm using [openjdk 11.0.2](https://jdk.java.net/archive/)
 - `lein`: Clojure's main [package manager](https://leiningen.org/) (lein installs the correct version of Clojure for you)